active-expressions/active-expressions-benchmark/README.md

 Bundles are stores under `bundles` and consumed by the respective testing framework.

-To create a particular bundle use `npm run build-{baseline, ticking, rewriting, interpretation}`.
+To create a particular bundle use `npm run build-{baseline, ticking, rewriting, rewriting-new, interpretation}`.
 Use `npm run build-all` for a full build.
-To develop new benchmarks, run the bundling in watch mode using `npm run watch-{baseline, ticking, rewriting, interpretation}`.
+To develop new benchmarks, run the bundling in watch mode using `npm run watch-{baseline, ticking, rewriting, rewriting-new, interpretation}`.

 ### Local Usage